MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 - $$p(\alpha\mid m)$$ and $$p(\sigma\mid m)$$: priors on state and observation noise precisions are [Gamma distributions](https://en.wikipedia.org/wiki/Gamma_distribution) that are fully parameterized by their scale ($$a$$) and shape ($$b$$) hyperparameters.
 For example, a deterministic system has no state noise $$\eta$$, which follows from assuming a priori that $$\alpha$$ is 0 with infinite precision $$(a_{\alpha}=0$$ and $$b_{\alpha}\rightarrow  \infty)$$.

 In brief, the generative model $$m$$ includes the evolution and observation functions as well as the above priors on evolution, observation and precision parameters.
 All these are required to perform a bayesian analysis of experimental data.

+> In any bayesian data analysis, setting the priors is a subtle issue.
+Of course, VBA is endowed with "default" priors, which you can change (cf. [model inversion in 4 steps]({{ site.baseurl }}/wiki/VBA-model-inversion-in-4-steps).
+Alternatively, VBA allows you to exploit group data to voercome this problem by performing [mixed-effect (MFX) modelling]({{ site.baseurl }}/wiki/VBA-MFX)...